 A diode is a small electronic component which allows an electric current to flow in one direction only.
 A light-emitting diode (“LED”) is a diode that lights up when a current is flowing through it.

-In this post:
+In this tutorial:

 See also:

-1. Definition
+Definition

 A diode is a small electrical component that only allows electricity to flow in one direction in a circuit.
-The cathode is the negative terminal and the anode is the positive terminal; the diode is connected so that the charge flows from the (positive) anode to the (negative) cathode.
+The cathode is the negative terminal, and the anode is the positive terminal; the diode is connected so that the charge flows from the (positive) anode to the (negative) cathode.

-2. Uses
+Uses

-Diodes are found in rectifiers to convert alternating current (“AC”) to direct current (“DC”) as well as demodulation in radio receivers.
-LEDs are commonly used as electric lighting and status indicators on electronic devices.
+Diodes are found in rectifiers to convert alternating current (“AC”) to direct current (“DC”) as well as for demodulation in radio receivers.

-3. A practical investigation
+A practical investigation

 Equipment: